A Survey on Data Pricing: from Economics to Data Science: Pricing Digital Products

 Product bundling organizes products or services into bundles, such that a bundle of products or services are for sale as one combined product or service package.
 Product bundling is a common marketing practice, particularly in the traditional industry like telecommunication services, financial services, healthcare, and consumer electronics.

+As discussed in Section~\ref{sec:replication-cost}, the low replication costs of information goods allow prevalent adoption of bundling in pricing digital products~\cite{1998information}.
 Designing product bundles essentially is a combinatorial optimization problem.
 The basic and static setting is that a customer wants to buy either one or multiple products at a time, which is investigated well before digital products are available~\cite{10.2307/1886045}.
 A series of studies~\cite{MENICUCCI201533, doi:10.3982/ECTA10269, RePEc:eee:jetheo:v:148:y:2013:i:2:p:448-472} develop pricing strategies with two products under different types of bundling.
 They share the basic assumption that demand for a bundle is elastic comparing to demand for individual products.
 For example, Armstrong~\cite{RePEc:eee:jetheo:v:148:y:2013:i:2:p:448-472} studies the scenarios where products may be substituted or provided by separate sellers.

 Bundling multiple products is analyzed, often under the independent value distribution framework~\cite{10.1287/moor.6.1.58}.
 Consider the situation where there are $n$ heterogeneous products for one buyer, and the objective is to maximize expected revenue.
 Assume that the value distributions on products are independent.
-That is, for each product $x_i$, the price that the buyer would like to pay for is an arbitrary distribution $D_i$ in range $[a_i, b_i]$, where $0 \leq a_i \leq b_i < \infty$, and those distributions $D_1, \ldots, D_i$ are independent from each other.
+That is, for each product $x_i$, the price that a buyer would like to pay for is an arbitrary distribution $D_i$ in range $[a_i, b_i]$, where $0 \leq a_i \leq b_i < \infty$, and those distributions $D_1, \ldots, D_i$ are independent from each other.
 Further assume that the buyer is additive, that is, the buyer's value for a set of products is the sum of the buyer's values of those individual products in the set.
-Babaioff \textit{et~al.}~\cite{doi:10.3982/ECTA12618} show that either selling each item separately or selling all items together as a grand bundle produces at least a constant fraction of the optimal revenue.
+Babaioff~\textit{et~al.}~\cite{doi:10.3982/ECTA12618} show that either selling each item separately or selling all items together as a grand bundle produces at least a constant fraction of the optimal revenue.
 This interesting and important result allows a simple yet effective bundling strategy: either pricing each product individually or pricing the grand bundle in the expected price.
-In practice, many platforms such as Hulu and Amazon Prime Video offer grand bundle subscription for their products.
+In practice, many platforms, such as Hulu and Amazon Prime Video, offer grand bundle subscription for their products.

 More recently, Haghpanah and Hartline~\cite{Haghpanah2020, 10.1145/2764468.2764498} show that grand bundle is optimal if more price-sensitive buyers consider the products more complementary.
 When multiple buyers are considered, whose preferences are unknown, Balcan \textit{et~al.}~\cite{10.1145/1386790.1386802} give a simple pricing model that achieves a surprisingly strong guarantee: in the case of unlimited supplies, a random single price achieves expected revenue within a logarithmic factor for customers with general valuation functions.
 This result allows great convenience in practice, that is, setting a uniform price for all products.
 It is easier to price a bundle of a larger number of products, since the law of large numbers allows to predict customers' valuations more accurately for a larger bundle of products~\cite{doi:10.1111/poms.12958}.